fradamt/ssf/high_level/README.md

 ### Files

 - `3sf_high_level.py` is the "entry" point of the specification.
-It includes all the event handlers.
+It includes all the event handlers and the functions specifying the external view of the state of a node (more on this below).
 - `helpers.py` contains all of the helper functions used by `3sf_high_level.py`.
 - `data_structures.py` contains all the data structure definitions.
 - `stubs.pyi` contains functions that have not yet been defined.